Carolyn Carr, Daisy with Insect, 2018

 Carolyn Carr Biography

-A multi-generational Southerner, Carr's work evolves out of her interest in understanding her complicated lineage.
-Carr makes stand alone objects that are often arraigned using the various paradigms of domestic interiors.
-Thus far she has recreated a kitchen, a vestibule, a hallway, a photographer's studio, and a fictitious story in photographs all to illustrate the challenges between cultural and personal identity.
+Carolyn Carr (b.
+1966) received her BFA from the Atlanta College of Art in 1992.
+Since, she has been actively engaged as a painter, photographer, sculptor, and installation artist.
+A multi-generational Southerner, Carolyn Carr's photography evolves out of her interest in understanding her complicated lineage.
+Carolyn Carr's photography makes standalone objects that are often arranged using the various paradigms of domestic interiors.
+Thus far, Carolyn Carr's photos have created a kitchen, a vestibule, a hallway, a photographer's studio, and a fictitious story, all to illustrate the challenges between cultural and personal identity.

 In addition to her studio practice, photographer Carolyn Carr advocates for artists and arts organizations by working on the board of the Forward Arts Foundation and the Cherokee Garden Library at the Atlanta History Center.
 Past board work includes the Hambidge Center for the Arts and Sciences, the Fulton County Arts Council, and the Castleberry Hill Neighborhood Association.
 Carolyn Carr lives and works in Atlanta, GA, and Western North Carolina.

 Carolyn Carr's works include bright, colorful, and radiant images that are an amalgam of striking contrast, caught in sensational angles.
 Her diverse work seeks visionary beauty in ordinary objects that viewers encounter.